-Prior to rejoining the firm in 2014, Rasheed served as a principal at Booz & Company, an associate at Booz Allen Hamilton, and as a consultant at Accenture.
-He holds a master’s of engineering, civil, and structural engineering from the University of Manchester in the United Kingdom.
+Prior to rejoining the firm in 2014, Rasheed was an associate partner at McKinsey & Company, a principal at Booz & Company, an associate at Booz Allen Hamilton, and a consultant at Accenture.
+He holds a master’s degree in engineering, civil, and structural engineering from the University of Manchester in the United Kingdom.

 In a region where the work is at the nation-building level, what do you see as the three most pressing needs in the public sector in the Middle East?
 Improved education and a more highly skilled workforce.
 An economy that produces jobs year on year.
 And government needs to be efficient.
 Those three things, as simple as they are as concepts, are the absolute opposite in terms of complexity and getting them right.
 But if people are equipped with skills, they have job opportunity, and they have confidence in their government system, then I think we’ve gone a long way to address the region’s challenges.